 This is a short drive offering plenty of scenery and fantastic local attractions along the way.
 With the charming village of Grasmere as your starting point, don't forget to pick up some of the village's famous gingerbread for the journey!

 From Grasmere, the A591 winds alongside the lake of the same name before following the River Rothay into Rydal village, once home to the famous Lakes poet, William Wordsworth.
-There's a short journey through the bustling tourist town of Ambleside before the real treat: driving directly alongside the stunning Lake Windermere, England's largest lake!
+There's a short journey through the bustling tourist town of Ambleside before the real treat: driving directly alongside stunning Windermere, England's largest lake!

 4. Windermere to Ullswater via Kirkstone Pass - 17.1 miles

-Not for the faint-hearted, this route tackles the highest mountain pass in the Lake District, the mighty Kirkstone Pass, also known as 'The Struggle.'
+Not for the faint-hearted, this route tackles the highest mountain pass in the Lake District, the mighty Kirkstone Pass, also known as 'The Struggle'.
 This scenic journey is a great way to reach the Eastern Lake District while avoiding the busier, less exciting A66, and is popular with cyclists and motorcyclists.

 Starting at Windermere, you’ll need little direction — simply follow the A592 towards Ullswater, navigating the twists and turns along the way.
 The road provides fantastic vantage points of the surroundings, such as Brother's Water, Red Screes and, finally, Ullswater lake itself.